Zalman? Well, probably the very same.

 He was so rich that he succeeded with this for some time.

-When they began to liquidate this ghetto, Zalman disappeared.
+When they began to empty the ghetto for people and send Jews away, Zalman disappeared.

 But this Limpy still came to collect the rent.